gvinciguerra/la_vector/README.md

 Contributions are welcome.
 Some ideas:

 1. Using vector instructions (e.g. in `la_vector::decode` and `::lower_bound`).
-2. Compressing segments and corrections.
+2. Compressing segments (e.g. using a different encoding for slopes and intercepts).
+3. Improving the construction performance of `la_vector_opt`.

 ## License